-Renkin Law discusses the issue of grandparents and their visitation rights.
+Renkin Law discusses the issue of grandparents and their visitation rights to see grandchildren.
 Unfortunately, many are unaware that grandparents still have legal rights in regards to visitation with their grandchildren.
 If one peruses the internet, there are some valuable resources regarding this subject.

 To establish legal rights, grandparents must file a petition with the court to join the action.
 According to a statement by Renkin Law, the grandparents can file a legal petition for visitation rights if the legal parents are currently undergoing a marital dissolution or if either legal parent is no longer alive.
 However, they cannot file for visitation with the courts if the legal parents are married and are living together on a permanent basis, have not been absent for more than a month without the other spouse knowing the whereabouts of the absent spouse, or are currently residing with the child and the child has not been adopted by a stepparent.